pysathq/pysat/web/content/updates.md

 PySAT is being developed with the *rolling release* model, which means we do not deliver major releases from time to time.
 Instead, many small (sometimes tiny) and frequent updates are provided.
-As a result, [upgrading](../installation) your installation of the toolkit every now to keep it up to date and then is good idea.
+As a result, [upgrading](../installation) your installation of the toolkit every now and then to keep it up-to-date is good idea.

 <!-- # Changelog and more -->

+## 31.01.2024 (*0.1.8.dev14*)

+-   Added a standard Python destructor for each solver so that the garbage collector manages to destroy the objects, if this is not done by the user explicitly.

 ## 09.01.2024 (*0.1.8.dev13*)